-DE Abraham Wright now owns the longest starting streak on the team at 21, followed by OG Brian Daniels (18) and O-linemen Edwin Harrison and Tyler Polumbus (9 each).
+SS J.J.
+Billingsley and DE Abraham Wright own the longest starting streak on the team, both with 18, followed by OG Brian Daniels with 15.
 C Mark Fenton had owned the longest streak at 30 games, dating back to the first game of his sophomore season in 2004, but that streak ended due to the cracked fibula he suffered at Georgia.
-Daniels owns the most career starts with 41 (he was sidelined for a game with broken ribs early in 2005 or his streak would be continuous), followed by Billingsley (36), CB Lorenzo Sims (31), ILB Jordon Dizon (30) and ILB Thaddaeus Washington (29).
+Daniels owns the most career starts with 38 (he was sidelined for a game with broken ribs early in 2005 or his streak would be continuous), followed by Billingsley (36), CB Lorenzo Sims (30) and ILB Jordon Dizon and Washington (27).